pypa/packaging.python.org/source/specifications/declaring-project-metadata.rst

   (i.e. ``dynamic`` is the only way to allow a tool to fill in metadata and the user must opt into the filling in).
-- Build back-ends MUST raise an error if the metadata specifies a field in dynamic but the build back-end was unable to provide the data for it.
+- Build back-ends MUST raise an error if the metadata specifies a field in ``dynamic`` but the build back-end was unable to determine the data for it (omitting the data, if determined to be the accurate value, is acceptable).

 .. _RFC 822: https://tools.ietf.org/html/rfc822